edwcarney/RandomDotOrgAPI/README.md

 - <b>generateUUIDs()</b>: obtain random bytes in various formats
 - <b>generateBlobs()</b>: generate bit blobs of sizes in multiples of 8 in base64 or hex

 Simply include the file with <b>include("RandomDotOrgAPI.jl")</b>.
-You may also place the module in a folder entitled <i>RandomDotOrgAPI/src</i> and add the folder to your Julia LOAD_PATH.
+You may also place the package files in a folder entitled <i>RandomDotOrgAPI</i> and add the folder to your Julia LOAD_PATH.

 See https://en.wikibooks.org/wiki/Introducing_Julia/Modules_and_packages#How_does_Julia_find_a_module? for information on custom modules.